-Life In Abundance School of Counseling (LIASC) requires all who are certified by the NCCA Licensing Board of Examiners to:
+Life In Abundance School of Counseling (LIASC) requires all who are certified by the NCCA Licensing Board of Examiners upon completion of all requirements to:

 - Provide counseling services under the authority of a legally organized local church, a national church organization, or a 501 (c) (3) not-for-profit ministry.

 - Complete specialized training provided by LIASC.

 - Complete the minimum requirements for continuing education and annual license renewal.

 - Uphold the NCCA’s Code of Ethical Standards and maintain an NCCA annual membership.